daxlib/daxlib/packages/x/xu.tmdl.timeIntelligence/1.0.0/README.md

 A UDF library for **automatically generating TMDL scripts** that create comprehensive time intelligence measures in Power BI — eliminating manual, error-prone measure creation.

-Based on your existing base measures, this library generates scripts to create 30+ time intelligence calculations including YTD, QTD, MTD, YOY, YOYTD, MAT, and period-over-period comparisons — all with consistent formatting and logic.
+Based on your existing base measures, this library generates scripts to create 30+ time intelligence calculations including YTD, QTD, MTD, YOY Δ, YOYTD Δ, MAT, and period-over-period comparisons — all with consistent formatting and logic.

 ---